 The information contained in this page is to help you understand and comply with your student visa conditions.
 It is not a complete list and your visa conditions may vary.
-For a full list of student visa conditions go to the Department of Immigration and Border Protection's (DIBP's) website or check your visa grant notification.
+For a full list of student visa conditions go to the Department of Home Affairs' website or check your visa grant notification.

 What are visa conditions?

 Visa conditions are the rules of your visa that are set by the Australian Government.
-It is important that you understand your visa conditions, as DIBP may cancel your visa if you breach them.
+It is important that you understand your visa conditions, as the Department of Home Affairs may cancel your visa if you breach them.

 Complete your program within the expected duration

 It is a condition of your student visa to complete your program within the expected duration.
 The expected duration is based on a full time study load of 18 units per semester and is reflected on your Confirmation of Enrolment (CoE) document.
-You will put yourself at risk of not completing your study by the end date on your CoE if you do not study in accordance with your generic program plan or your personalised study plan.
+You will put yourself at risk of not completing your study by the end date on your CoE if you do not study in accordance with your Program Structure or your Study Plan.

 Extending your program duration